'Our little hearts are breaking': Māngere Bridge preschool shocked after slide, climbing wall stolen

 The amount of equipment meant it would have involved at least two people, and they would have needed a large vehicle to transport it, Scelly said.

-They were not the only ones either, with other playcentres in the area also hit with burglaries recently.
+They were not the only ones in the area to be targeted, with other playcentres nearby also hit by burglaries recently.

 Scelly said they kept the gate of the preschool unlocked to allow families to use the playground, but they might need to reconsider that following this burglary.